 Contact the ghostwriters that you feel compatible with, and ask for their past works.
 Take note of their writing styles and their ability to translate their client’s ideas into writing.
 Check whether their writing style will work for your topic.

-You should also be on the lookout for any mistakes or deviation from their client author’s idea.
+You should also be on the lookout for any mistakes or deviations from their client author’s idea.
 Remember, your ghostwriter should work for you.
 And while he or she could give key writing advice, the final decision will always be yours.

 Aside from looking into your ghostwriter’s past works, it is also a good idea to check on their former clientele.
 You could check for reviews about the ghostwriter.
-Be on the lookout for potential red flags like laziness, sloppy output or just general unprofessionalism.
+Be on the lookout for potential red flags like laziness, sloppy output, or just general unprofessionalism.

 If you have the opportunity, you should also call their former clients and ask them if your potential ghostwriter is worth hiring.
 It may seem a bit extensive, but seeing as you will be the one paying for his or her services, it pays to be as careful as possible.

-One of the key points of getting a ghostwriter, is not to rush it.
+One of the key points of getting a ghostwriter is not to rush it.
 Remember that you will be working with the ghostwriter for months or even years, depending on the speed of your work and the overall effectiveness of the ghostwriter.
 And the success of your book could rest on the skills and effectiveness of the person you hire.

 So take it easy.
 Have a good long look at your potential ghostwriters and never ever settle for second best.